Frequently Asked Questions about the Undergraduate Degree

 13. Can I get credit by examination for courses?

 Yes.
 Certain courses may be taken by exam.
 However, the student needs to enroll in the course before making the arrangements.
-Consult the University Catalog for procedures and the Psychology Undergraduate Advisor* to determine courses which may not be taken by exam.
+Consult the University Catalog for procedures and ask at ATLAS to determine courses which may not be taken by exam.
 Laboratory and field experience courses may not be taken by exam, nor can 400 level classes.
-To schedule an appointment with the Psychology Undergraduate Advisor, please visit the PRO Guides in PSY 206.
-This is the only method by which you may secure an appointment.

 14. What can I do if I don’t like my grade in a course?